Generations of Noah: 1 Peter

 In the First Epistle of Peter, 3:20, the author says that eight righteous persons were saved from the Great Flood, referring to the four named males, and their wives aboard Noah's Ark not enumerated elsewhere in the Bible.

 Sons of Noah: Shem, Ham, and Japheth

 1823 map by Robert Wilkinson (see also 1797 version here).
 Prior to the mid-19th century, Shem was associated with all of Asia, Ham with all of Africa, and Japheth with all of Europe.

-The Genesis flood narrative tells how Noah and his three sons (Shem, Ham, and Japheth), together with their wives, were saved from the Deluge to repopulate the Earth.
+The Genesis flood narrative tells how Noah and his three sons (Shem, Ham, and Japheth), together with their wives, were saved from the deluge to repopulate the Earth.
+A brief statement in Genesis 6:10, before the account of the flood, states that these were the names of Noah's three sons.